Sadanand012/Organic-vegetables/README.md

 - The application is continuously integrated and deployed.
 - This repository is open-source and contributions are welcome.
 - The application is built using modern technologies such as Spring Boot.
-- It includes a swagger documentation for the endpoints.
+- It includes swagger documentation for the endpoints.
 - The application follows best practices for security in terms of input validation and access control.

 <br>